OpenEvalProject/evals/manuscripts/elife-01104/v1/manuscript.md

 ## Abstract

-10.7554/eLife.01104.001 Establishing the time since death is critical in every death investigation, yet existing techniques are susceptible to a range of errors and biases.
+Establishing the time since death is critical in every death investigation, yet existing techniques are susceptible to a range of errors and biases.
 For example, forensic entomology is widely used to assess the postmortem interval (PMI), but errors can range from days to months.
 Microbes may provide a novel method for estimating PMI that avoids many of these limitations.
 Here we show that postmortem microbial community changes are dramatic, measurable, and repeatable in a mouse model system, allowing PMI to be estimated within approximately 3 days over 48 days.
 Our results provide a detailed understanding of bacterial and microbial eukaryotic ecology within a decomposing corpse system and suggest that microbial community data can be developed into a forensic tool for estimating PMI.
-DOI: http://dx.doi.org/10.7554/eLife.01104.001

 ## Introduction